Azure-Samples/azure-vector-database-samples/README.md

 - Working with text, documents and images
 - Ingesting embeddings and constructing complex queries
-- IAC scripts to spin up vector storage in Azure
+- IaC scripts to spin up vector storage in Azure
 - Common scaling and troubleshooting challenges

 ***What this repository is not*** - This repository doesn't offer any guidance on how to build LLM apps (for example RAG pattern).
 Please check the following repositories for LLM app development guidance.